nix-community/rnix-hashes/README.md

-# rnix-hashes: Nix Hash Converter
+# rnix-hashes: Nix hash converter

 Newer version of Nix output hash mismatches in the SRI format by default.
 But sometimes you want to access the same hashes in different encodings.